thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 npm run build
 ```

-Or in watch mode (for active development), which will continously rebuild in a few seconds every time you change any code.
+Or in watch mode, which will continously rebuild in a few seconds every time you change any code (this is the recommended way to build while developing).

 ```
 npm run build:watch